Mitilanotherium

 Mitilanotherium is an extinct genus of giraffes from the Pliocene and Pleistocene of Europe.

 It was a medium-sized giraffid, resembling the modern okapi, with two long ossicones directly above its eyes, and relatively long and slender limbs.
 Fossils have been found in Greece, Romania, Ukraine, and Spain.

+Taxonomy

+Some studies have suggested that Mitilanotherium is a junior synonym of Palaeotragus.